luissimas/eval.nvim/README.md

 # Eval.nvim
-A simple plugin to run your code in a repl and display it inside neovim.
+A simple plugin to run your code in a repl and display the results as virtual text inside neovim.

 ## Requirements
 - Neovim >= 0.5